-Log URL format in the Google Cloud Platform Console
+Log URL format in the Google Cloud Console

-See the following sample URL for an example of the log URL format in the GCP Console:
+See the following sample URL for an example of the log URL format in the Cloud Console:

 Reading logs in the console

 To view logs written by apps running in the standard environment, use the Logs Viewer.